 The fair, held in conjunction with nearby Randolph College and Sweet Briar College, will provide the Tri-College Consortium’s students the opportunity to obtain information about semester-long programs, LC’s global studies seminars and international exchange programs, overseas internships, and study abroad scholarships.

-This year’s global studies seminars led by Lynchburg College faculty include trips to several European countries, Australia, Canada (Quebec City), Costa Rica, India, Uganda, and two destinations in the Caribbean.
+This year’s global studies seminars led by University of Lynchburg faculty include trips to several European countries, Australia, Canada (Quebec City), Costa Rica, India, Uganda, and two destinations in the Caribbean.
 Three of these programs will have a service-learning component.
 This semester five LC students are studying abroad: two at universities in England and three on LC’s exchange program with its sister-school in Austria.

 “My learning at LC has extended far beyond the classroom through study abroad, as I have found some of my most valuable lessons in the slums of Chennai, India, a community hall in Anse la Raye, St. Lucia, and the ‘chicken buses’ of Central America,” says Amanda D’Arcy ’10, an international relations major.